 We all know it’s not about the lists, the decorations, the cookies, or the gifts.
 But how do we find the time to slow down during such a busy season and put those things aside?
 The truth is, we won’t find the time unless we make that our priority and give it the number one spot on our list.
 It is not something that will just happen.
 If our approach is to wait until we have the time to contemplate the real meaning of Christmas, we will certainly miss it.

 I read the book of Matthew some time ago with the intention of listening to Jen Wilkin’s teaching as I read through each chapter.
-Yesterday, I listened to teaching #18 titled, “Crucifixion”.
-I thought I was behind in this teaching as I am now several books beyond Matthew in my Bible reading plan.
+Yesterday, I listened to her “Crucifixion” teaching.
+I thought I was behind as I am now several books beyond Matthew in my Bible reading plan.
 However, God’s timing is never late and always proves to be perfect.

 The teaching for this particular segment includes Matthew 27:15-23.
 Jesus has been arrested and delivered to Pontius Pilate.
 A crowd was gathered for the tradition of releasing a prisoner of the crowd’s choosing on the eve of Passover.
 The prisoners up for potential release included a well-known criminal by the name of Barabbas and Christ Jesus.

 Now at the feast the governor was accustomed to release for the crowd any one prisoner whom they wanted.
 So when they had gathered, Pilate said to them, “Whom do you want me to release for you: Barabbas, or Jesus who is called Christ?”
 (Matthew 27:15-17)